CSAFE-ISU/cmcR/README.md

 #> # ... with 15 more rows
 ```

-We can also standardize the surface matrix height values by
+We can standardize the surface matrix height values by centering/scaling
-centering/scaling by desired statistics.
-Also, to apply frequency-domain
+by desired functions (e.g., mean and standard deviation).
+Also, to apply
-techniques in comparing each cell and region, the missing values in each
+frequency-domain techniques in comparing each cell and region, the
-scan need to be replaced.
-These operations are performed in the
+missing values in each scan need to be replaced.
+These operations are
-`comparison_standardizeHeightValues` and
+performed in the `comparison_standardizeHeightValues` and
 `comparison_replacingMissingValues` functions.

 Then, the `comparison_fft.ccf` function estimates the translations